havah-project/smart-contract-examples/README.md

 ### Integration testing

 [`testinteg`](testinteg) subproject can be used for the integration testing.
-It assumes there is a running ICON network (either local or remote) that can be connected for the testing.
+It assumes there is a running HAVAH network (either local or remote) that can be connected for the testing.
 It uses the [ICON SDK for Java](https://github.com/icon-project/icon-sdk-java) to interact with the network.
 The [default configuration](testinteg/conf/env.props) is for [gochain-local](https://github.com/icon-project/gochain-local) network.
 If you want to change this configuration, either modify the configuration file directly